hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

+About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, then tunnels and misty switchbacks up and around the convulsed base of the Akechidaira plateau, you come to a small town wedged between a sacred lake and a sacred mountain.
+Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
+In a perversely literal obedience, for over a thousand years, both lake and mountain were closed to women, horses and cows.

 The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, it seems more defined by its proximity to other things than any properties of its own.